semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 ```

     Addition of 12 and 3 is 15
-    Substraction of 12 and 3 is 9
+    Subtraction of 12 and 3 is 9
     Multiplication of 12 and 3 is 36
     division of 12 and 3 is 4.0
     Truncation Division (also known as floordivision or floor division) of 12 and 3 is 4